-Term Definition Flood Zones Flood zones are based on the likelihood of an area flooding from rivers or the sea with catchments greater than 3km2.
+Term Definition Term Definition Adaption In the context of climate change, it is the altering our behaviour, systems, and in some cases ways of life to protect our families, our economies, and the environment in which we live from the impacts of climate change.
+Flood Zones Flood zones are based on the likelihood of an area flooding from rivers or the sea with catchments greater than 3km .
 Flood Zone 1 areas are least likely to flood and Flood Zone 3 areas more likely to flood.
+Biodiversity Net Gain BNG is an approach to development.
+It makes sure that habitats for wildlife are left in a measurably better state than they were before the development.
+In England, BNG is mandatory under Schedule 7A of the Town and Country Planning Act 1990.
 Greenhouse Gases A group of gases which contribute to global warming and climate change.
 Includes carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, sulphur hexafluoride, perfluorocarbons, and nitrogen trifluoride.
+Citizen Science When the public participates voluntarily in the scientific process to address real-world problems.
 Green Infrastructure The network of multi-functional green space, both new and existing, both rural and urban, which supports the natural and ecological processes and is integral to the health and quality of life of sustainable communities.
 We also include 'blue infrastructure' (landscape elements linked to water) within our use of this phrase.
+Ecological Decline Also called Ecosystem Decline.
+The process by which an ecosystem suffers a drastic, possibly permanent reduction in the carrying capacity for all organisms.
+This can often result in mass extinction.
+This can happen slowly over time but more often occurs over a short timescale.
 Hydrology Is the movement, distribution, and management of water on Earth, including the water cycle, water resources, and drainage basins.
+Ecosystem Services The direct and indirect contributions ecosystems (known as natural capital) provide for human wellbeing and quality of life e.g. food, water, health benefits.
 Keystone Species Any organism - from animals and plants to bacteria and fungi - which is the glue that holds a habitat together.
-Lawtonian Principles Originating from the 2010 Lawton report, it is the principle of creating an ecological network that operates more naturally and effectively, the Lawton report called for some simple measures - more, bigger, better and joined-up sites within the landscape.
+Green Blue Corridors The use of waterways, land e.g. disused rail line, as a sustainable design solution to establish an interconnected passageway between natural habitats.
+Lawtonian Principles Originating from the 2010 Lawton report, it is the principle of creating an ecological network that operates more naturally and effectively, the Lawton report called for some simple measures - more, bigger, better and joined- up sites within the landscape.